 The prescribed activities of the project are all located on Mining Tenement M45/1256 and L45/417 (Power station and fuel farm), approximately 90 km south-southeast of the town of Port Hedland and 30 km northeast of the Wodgina Mine.
-The site is located on Wallareenya

-Station pastoral lease, an active cattle grazing station.
-Figure 1 displays the Project Overview, tenure and the location of the Project from the Great Northern Highway.
+The site is located on Wallareenya Station pastoral lease, an active cattle grazing station.
+Figure 1 displays the Project Overview, tenure and the location of the Project from the Great Northern Highway and Figure 2 the Project Site Plan.